George Monbiot: Published works

 Monbiot's first book was Poisoned Arrows (1989), concerning the partially World Bank-funded transmigration program on the peoples and tribes of West Papua.
 It was followed by Amazon Watershed (1991), which documents the expulsions of Brazilian peasant farmers from their land.
-His third book, No Man's Land: An Investigative Journey Through Kenya and Tanzania (1994), documented the seizure of land and cattle from nomadic people in Kenya and the Tanzania.
+His third book, No Man's Land: An Investigative Journey Through Kenya and Tanzania (1994), documented the seizure of land and cattle from nomadic people in Kenya and Tanzania.

 In 2000, he published Captive State: The Corporate Takeover of Britain in which Monbiot argues that corporate power in the United Kingdom is a serious threat to democracy.
 His fifth book, The Age of Consent: A Manifesto for a New World Order, was published in 2003.
 The book is an attempt to set out a positive manifesto for change for the global justice movement.

 Monbiot's next book, Heat: How to Stop the Planet Burning, published in 2006, focused on the issue of climate change.
 Feral: Searching for Enchantment on the Frontiers of Rewilding was published in 2013, and focuses on the concept of rewilding the planet.
 In the book, Monbiot criticises sheep farming.
 The book received favourable reviews in The Spectator and The Daily Telegraph.
 It won the Society of Biology Book Award for general biology in 2014.
 Monbiot's 2022 book Regenesis focuses on the environmental impact of agriculture and sustainable approaches.